StepanTheFlowey/ev3dev-buildscripts/README.md

         # BeagleBoard
         EV3DEV_KERNEL_FLAVOR=bb.org ./build-kernel

 6. That's it!

-    TODO: add instructions on how to modify uEnv.txt to use uImage file.

-    For now, see [Sharing Your Kernel](#sharing-your-kernel) for how to create a debian package to install the kernel you just built.
+The uImage and kernel modules you just built are saved in `./build-area`.
+You just need to copy the files to your already formatted SD card.
+For an easier way of getting the kernel on your EV3, see [Sharing Your Kernel](#sharing-your-kernel).
+Starting with ev3dev-stretch images dated 2018-05 or later, the uImage file is no longer used.
+Create a Debian package as described in the *Sharing Your Kernel* section.

+        ~/work/ev3dev-buildscripts $ cd ./build-area/linux-ev3dev-ev3-dist
+        ~/work/ev3dev-buildscripts/build-area/linux-ev3dev-ev3-dist $ cp uImage <path-to-boot-partition>/uImage
+        ~/work/ev3dev-buildscripts/build-area/linux-ev3dev-ev3-dist $ sudo cp -r lib/ <path-to-file-system-partition>

 Faster Builds and Custom Locations
 ----------------------------------